 That form is standard for many conservative systems, not all systems.
 If friction or other non-conservative effects matter, you may need generalized forces or a different model.

-If a constraint already ties variables together, using extra coordinates makes the problem harder.
+If a constraint already ties variables together, extra coordinates make the problem harder.
 A pendulum angle is usually better than separate Cartesian coordinates.

 In the Euler-Lagrange equation, L/q\partial L / \partial q and L/q˙\partial L / \partial \dot{q} are partial derivatives.
-After that, you take a time derivative of L/q˙\partial L / \partial \dot{q}.
+Only afterward do you take a time derivative of L/q˙\partial L / \partial \dot{q}.

-You can choose different zero points for VV, but you must stay consistent.
+You can choose different zero points for VV, but stay consistent.
 Changing VV by a constant does not change the equation of motion.

 Where Lagrangian Mechanics Is Useful

-It also matters beyond intro mechanics.
 The same framework appears in more advanced classical mechanics and in later subjects such as field theory, although the details become more sophisticated.
+Once the five-step routine is familiar, those harder settings reuse the same logic.

 Need help with a problem?